ibm-cloud-docs/vpc/file_storage_vpc_eit_tls.md

 - Data encryption in transit must be enabled.
 In the console, you can toggle encryption in transit on when you create the mount target.
 The API `transit_encryption` property accepts the `stunnel` value to enable the feature.

 - Stunnel must be installed on the server.
-The {{site.data.keyword.cloud}} file service provides the [Mount Helper utility](/docs/vpc?topic=vpc-fs-mount-helper-utility) to automate the tasks that are required on the compute host, such as downloading, configuring and initiating the stunnel application.
+The {{site.data.keyword.cloud}} file service provides the [Mount Helper utility](/docs/vpc?topic=vpc-fs-mount-helper-utility) to automate the tasks that are required on the compute host, such as downloading, configuring, and initiating the stunnel application.